Written by Tim Povtak | Edited By Walter Pacheco | Last Update: October 25, 2024

 “Before the first surgery, I was told I might have another two years to live.
 But after the surgery, Mr. Waller said five years, which at least allowed me to start building the house.
 And for that, I’m forever grateful,” he said.
 “I don’t know why, but my doctors instilled so much confidence in me that I never had any doubt that I would be well again.”

 Gibney returns every year for imaging tests that have shown no new cancerous growth.
-No one is saying he is cured, but he is living a much healthier life today with an extended life expectancy.
+No one is saying he is cured, but he is living a much healthier life today with an extended life expectancy for mesothelioma.

 He tires easier than before.
 Some of his muscles are gone, but he doesn’t complain.
 He just moves at a slower pace.